 Productivity can be improved with the plugins.
 You can find all the latest IDEs and their must-have plugins on, Extensions every Programmer needs for their IDE.
 We discussed these for IntelliJ IDEA, Eclipse IDE and VSCode.
 Please do check them out.

-Let’s just jump right into it & explorer shortcuts.
-But before prepare your cup of tea to sip and learn.
+Let’s just jump right into it & explore shortcuts.
+But before preparing your cup of tea to sip and learn.

 Show Proposals : Ctrl + Space

 This shortcut will show all available proposals/options for the selected class & method.
 This gives you more information on how many implementations are available.
 There are different proposals available in eclipse so you can jump to the next proposal by pressing the same keys again.

 When there are many files and packages you don’t want to search manually and look for the file you need.
 You can use the following shortcut to do that for you.

 Search Resource dialog to open files by name or path with Ctrl + Shift + R.

 Ctrl + H is to Search Widget to help search anything in the workspace

 In Java file Ctrl + O will help to search in method and variable